molonc/spec/README.md

 Originally compiled and run for CentOS 7, which reached it's end of life June 30, 2024, so no guarnatees on compatibility on other OS and versions.

+A whitepaper describing the characteristics is located here: https://staden.sourceforge.net/cram_benchmarks.html

 README.txt
 ============